 It’s wrong that patients remained in the dark about serious omeprazole dangers for so long.
 Without knowing about the Prilosec effects on kidneys, patients couldn’t make an informed decision about whether or not the drug was safe to take.
 And now that they’ve suffered serious harm, many patients still don’t know they have the right to pursue a Prilosec lawsuit in 2017.

 A lesser-known PPI called Protonix can also lead to kidney failure.
 Protonix is available as both delayed-release prescription tablets and as injectable vials used in IVs.
 The maker of Protonix, Pfizer, is now facing pantoprazole lawsuits over the damage the drug can do to the kidneys.

 Dexilant is another of the proton pump inhibitor drugs linked with serious kidney damage.
 The drug’s maker, Takeda Pharms USA, is the target of PPI kidney failure lawsuits linked to both regular Dexilant delayed-release capsules and orally disintegrating capsules known as Dexilant SoluTab.

 Like Prilosec, Zegerid contains the PPI medication omeprazole.
 It also has another active ingredient, sodium bicarbonate, which acts to keep the gastric acid in your stomach from eating through the omeprazole too quickly.
 Unfortunately, the combination of omeprazole and sodium bicarbonate can still cause kidney disease.
 In fact, some patients taking proton pump inhibitor medications have needed kidney transplants.

 The PPI medication AcipHex is manufactured by Eisai Co., Ltd. and marketed by pharmaceutical giant Johnson & Johnson.
 AcipHex contains the proton pump inhibitor rabeprazole.
 Like other drugs in the proton pump inhibitor class, AcipHex can lead to kidney disease and permanent kidney damage.

 Vimovo was approved by the U.S. Food and Drug Administration (FDA) in 2010.
-This PPI medication was first produced by AstraZeneca, a Anglo-Swedish multinational pharmaceutical and biopharmaceutical company, which later sold Vimovo’s U.S. rights to Horizon Pharma.
+This PPI medication was first produced by AstraZeneca, an Anglo-Swedish multinational pharmaceutical and biopharmaceutical company, which later sold Vimovo’s U.S. rights to Horizon Pharma.